libp2p/specs/websockets/README.md

 This authentication scheme is also not secure in cases where you do not own your domain name or the certificate.
 If someone else can get a valid certificate for your domain, you may be vulnerable to a MITM attack.

+Another solution would be to use Keying Material Exporters [RFC 5705](https://www.rfc-editor.org/info/rfc5705) which would remove the need to add data to the noise handshake, however whether this would be exposed as part of browser APIs is unclear at this point.

 ## Addressing

 A WebSocket address contains `/ws`, `/tls/ws` or `/wss` and runs over TCP.
 If a TCP port is omitted, a secure WebSocket (e.g. `/tls/ws` or `/wss` is assumed to run on TCP port 443), an insecure WebSocket is assumed to run on TCP port 80 similar to HTTP addresses.